NexFlare/tiptap-mcq/README.md

 ## Prerequisites

 Make sure you have the backend running.
-THe code could be found [here](https://github.com/NexFlare/TipTap-Express)
+The code could be found [here](https://github.com/NexFlare/TipTap-Express)

 ## Available Keyboard Shortcuts